Hodako/videoblast/task.md

 ### Prompt 10

 Also the mobile version of the site has search options also , the search options . remove two different options.
 Just add single login/signup options in the phone version.
 And all these comits and the site also save this on the plan.md and task.md . also add detailed structure of the site in context.md and add full prompt for the backend in the backend.md and there write how the frontend will interact with backend.

+---

+### Prompt 11

+Disguisting, you go back to the old style.
+Generate more precise database schema and think carefully, each and every componenets of admin panels are working and live traceable.
+Use real time data from the website.
+And remove revinew options from admin panel.
+Likes, comments and videos are also shareable to any site.videos are views, llke, coments will store in the database.
+Videos are encrypted like videos .mp4 src willnot found any user.
+REbuild the video player more preciselly and also the short videos are like fake likes and coments and fake chanels. remove this.
+The chanel name can create from the admin panel and admin page.
+You spoil the site. videos are not loading by their slug or /slug url .
+Create 404 errors page .
+Fix all the admin page related problems and create real database schema same as data seed.
+Videos durations will auto detect.
+Use advance video libaries .
+Use something like ffmeg in the backend also .
+Make the videos encrypted like normal people can trace the video src.
+Make it happens, real quick.
+Review all the things carefully.
+Implement commenting systems also carefully.
+Use superfast method and customizations options.
+Make each options useable and highly effective.